Railway Correspondence and Travel Society: History

-In 1927 in Cheltenham a group of rail enthusiasts led by Les Lapper and Aubrey Broad gathered in a garden shed and agreed to form the Cheltenham Spa Railway Society.
+In 1927 in Cheltenham, a group of rail enthusiasts led by Les Lapper and Aubrey Broad gathered in a garden shed and agreed to form the Cheltenham Spa Railway Society.
 It is thus one of the oldest Railway enthusiasts societies in the United Kingdom.
 Lapper and Broad quickly realised that this name lacked national appeal and between them persuaded their fellow members to change it to the Railway Correspondence & Travel Society (RCTS) with effect from January 1928.
 Later that year this burgeoning Society moved its base to London and set up a Management Committee to oversee its affairs.
 A small team started producing a monthly magazine for members entitled The Railway News but, following complaints from a publishing company which had purchased an earlier title of that name (albeit, without ever using it), the RCTS changed it to The Railway Observer (RO) in 1929 and has retained that name ever since.
-It is the Society's proud boast that it has never failed to publish twelve editions of the RO every year since then, including throughout World War II and several national printers' strikes in the 1950s and 1960s.
+It is the Society's proud boast that it has never failed to publish twelve editions of the RO every year since then, including throughout World War II, several national printers' strikes in the 1950s and 1960s plus, more recently, the national lockdowns during the 2020-21 COVID-19 pandemic in the United Kingdom.

-On 11 September 1938 the world's first chartered special train exclusively for rail enthusiasts was operated by the RCTS, using the ex-GNR Stirling 'Single' No.1 on a round trip from London Kings Cross to Peterborough North.
+On 11 September 1938, the world's first chartered special train exclusively for rail enthusiasts was operated by the RCTS, using the ex-GNR Stirling 'Single' No.1 on a round trip from London Kings Cross to Peterborough North.
 War intervened to prevent further excursions of this nature but, on 25 May 1946, the Longmoor Military Railway ran a trip around its site for RCTS members then, on 30 September 1950, a tour of the newly formed Southern Region of British Railways ran from Holborn Viaduct to London Victoria using three different steam locomotives, including the Society's 'trademark' Schools class No. 30925 Cheltenham.
 Providing rail tours for enthusiasts in the UK became a major activity and over 300 ran from 1954 until 1993 when the privatisation of British Rail and a reduction in spare rolling stock made this type of operation untenable for the society.